JohnErnsthausen/DAEPAK/README.md

 A choice on Windows in the MinGW environment is the [MinGW fortran compiler](http://www.mingw.org) and there is (video) support to install this compiler.
 A recent installer installed GNU Fortran (GCC) version 4.8.1.
-Another choice on Windows in [CygWin](https://www.cygwin.com) which has ha package manager.
+Another choice on Windows in [CygWin](https://www.cygwin.com) which has a package manager.

-A [Ruby](http://www.ruby-doc.org) installation which includes the rake gem is required to utilize execute rakefile.rb.
+A [Ruby](http://www.ruby-doc.org) installation which includes the rake gem is required to utilize and execute the rakefile rakefile.rb.
 This is worth doing.

 A choice for unit testing is [PFunit](http://en.wikipedia.org/wiki/PFUnit).
 I plan to create unit tests in the future.